SleipnirGroup/Choreo/docs/index.md

     ---

-    Easy to use Graphical Interface allowing real time playback.
+    Easy to use graphical interface allowing real time playback.